chiragsanghvi/JavascriptSDK/README.md

 var jane = new Person({ __id : '123345456');

-//call fetchConnectedObjects with all options that're supported by queries syntax
+//call getConnections with all options that're supported by queries syntax
 // we'll cover queries in dept in next section var query = jane.getConnections({
   relation: 'invite', //mandatory